pattern-lab/website/docs/php/advanced-reload-browser.md

+---
+layout: docs
+title: Auto Reloading the Browser Window When Changes Are Made | Pattern Lab
+heading: Auto Reloading the Browser Window When Changes Are Made - PHP
+---

 An auto-reload service was built into Pattern Lab 1.
 With Pattern Lab 2 this feature has been turned into the [Auto-Reload Plugin](https://github.com/pattern-lab/plugin-php-reload).
 To install this plugin do the following:

 1. In a terminal window navigate to the root of your project